Russia protests after catching U.S. diplomats near military test site

 A spokesman for the U.S. State Department said the diplomats had been on official travel and had properly notified Russian authorities of their travel.

-But Russia’s foreign ministry said the diplomats had been found in a restricted area more than 40 kilometers (25 miles)from the city of Arkhangelsk which they had said they planned to visit.
+But Russia’s Foreign Ministry said the diplomats, whom it described as military attaches, had been found in a restricted area far from the city of Arkhangelsk which they had said they planned to visit.

 “Evidently they got lost.
 We’re ready to give the American embassy a map of Russia,” the foreign ministry said late on Wednesday, according to Russia’s REN TV channel.